MCT-master/mct-master.github.io/_posts/2023-12-01-ahmetem-the-hyper-ney.md

 </figure>

 ## Mapping and Sound Processing
 An interesting aspect of my work is that the spare bandwidth I utilized for mapping to sound processing modules changes dynamically during playing.
 This relies on the acoustic phonmena of "when a higher hole is open, all the lower holes doesn't contribute to anything, i.e., they are free!
-See the image below for the availability of holes for mapping.
+See the image below for the availability of holes for mapping, and the next one for how I am calculating the availability continuously from the capacitive sensor input.

 <figure style="text-align: center;">
   <img src="https://www.uio.no/english/studies/programmes/mct-master/blog/assets/image/2023_12_01_ahmetem_hole_availability.jpg" alt="The Hyper-Ney" style="display: block; margin: 0 auto; width: 50%;">